philliplab/philliplab.com/content/post/p010-weather-data-overview.md

 ---
 title: "Climate Insights"
 date: 2020-09-02
-description: "Climate change in the data"
+description: "Learning about the climate from data"
 type: "post"
 tags: [Python]
-draft: true
+draft: false
 ---

-Climate change is widely believed to be one of the most significant challenges humanity faces in the 22nd century.
-Despite a [simple explanation of the physics](https://www.youtube.com/watch?v=SN5-DnOHQmE) of the problem and [endless](https://en.wikipedia.org/wiki/Keeling_Curve) [reports](https://www.ipcc.ch/report/ar5/syr/) and [figures](https://climate.nasa.gov/resources/graphics-and-multimedia/?page=0&per_page=25&order=pub_date+desc&search=&condition_1=1%3Ais_in_resource_list) providing evidence, it remains controversial in some circles.
+**Climate change** is widely believed to be one of the most significant challenges humanity faces in the 22nd century.
+Despite a [simple explanation of the physics](https://www.youtube.com/watch?v=SN5-DnOHQmE) of the problem and [endless](https://en.wikipedia.org/wiki/Keeling_Curve) [reports](https://www.ipcc.ch/report/ar5/syr/) and [figures](https://climate.nasa.gov/resources/graphics-and-multimedia/?page=0&per_page=25&order=pub_date+desc&search=&condition_1=1%3Ais_in_resource_list) providing evidence, it **remains controversial** in some circles.
 Due to the scale of the interventions required, governments must be involved and hence the issue has become political and polarizing.

-There are many factors that drive skepticism of climate change:
+There are many **factors that drive skepticism** of climate change:
-- It is hard to predict specific problems that wll result from climate change.
+- It is hard to predict specific problems that will result from climate change.
-- It is hard to predict specific timelines on which events occur.
+- It is hard to predict specific time lines on which events occur.
-- All politically feasible interventions are extremely expensive.
+- Politically feasible interventions are extremely expensive.
-- Most useful metrics are complex aggregations - making it hard to explain convincingly.
+- Most useful metrics are complex aggregations - making them hard to explain convincingly.

-This series of posts start by reporting very simple measurements and metrics.
-This allows the creation of easy to explain visualizations.
-The simple metrics can also be very local, increasing the relevance and interest.
-Once basic concepts have been explained, more complicated ideas can be built systematically allowing the audience to come along for the journey.
+This series of posts **start by reporting simple measurements** and metrics.
+This allows the creation of easy-to-explain visualizations.
+The simple metrics can also be very local, increasing relevance and interest.
+Once basic concepts have been explained, more complicated ideas can be built systematically allowing the audience to **come along for the journey**.

 ### GHCND Data